-Close to 95 percent of Medicaid beneficiaries needing long-term supports and services (LTSS) are in unmanaged, fee-for-service programs, including many individuals in institutions versus home- and community-based options.
+The majority of Medicaid beneficiaries needing long-term supports and services (LTSS) are in unmanaged, fee-for-service programs, including many individuals in institutions versus home- and community-based options.
 Overhauling the delivery of Medicaid LTSS offers significant opportunities to improve health care quality, control costs, and enhance quality of life for millions of people.
 Particularly now, the Affordable Care Act offers new incentives for states to improve LTSS delivery.

-Specific TA focus areas for these LTSS "paths" include: (1) communicating the value of managed LTSS; (2) using the Affordable Care Act to support rebalancing; (3) financial incentives for managed LTSS; (4) assessment and care planning tools; and (5) managed LTSS benefit design and performance measures.
+Specific TA focus areas for these LTSS "paths" included: (1) communicating the value of managed LTSS; (2) using the Affordable Care Act to support rebalancing; (3) financial incentives for managed LTSS; (4) assessment and care planning tools; and (5) managed LTSS benefit design and performance measures.

 This TA initiative is a continuation of CHCS' Profiles of State Innovation Roadmaps.
 Made possible by The SCAN Foundation, this set of national environmental scans published in December 2010 chronicled emerging state innovations and best practices for improving publicly financed long-term care programs.
-The TA will help states in achieving the critical milestones outlined in the State Innovation Roadmaps.
+The TA helped states in achieving the critical milestones outlined in the State Innovation Roadmaps.